 Motivated by these observations, we conducted a randomized controlled trial in 171 Punjabi villages during the 2019 rice growing season to compare the efficacy of standard PES and partial upfront PES.
-We compare three farmer groups: those who did not receive a contract (control), those who received a contract with payment conditional on verification that the farmer did not burn (standard PES), and those who received a contract with a partial upfront payment that was (explicitly) unconditional on compliance, with the remainder conditionally paid after verification (upfront PES).
+We compare three farmer groups: those who were not offered a contract (control), those who were offered a contract with payment conditional on verification that the farmer did not burn (standard PES), and those who were offered a contract with a partial upfront payment that was explicitly unconditional on compliance, with the remainder conditionally paid after verification (upfront PES).6

 Contract take-up was comparable and relatively high across treatment arms (72%).
 Our main finding is that, despite lower conditional payments, upfront PES led to 10 percentage points higher contract compliance than standard PES; this represents a doubling of the compliance rate.
 Remote sensing estimates of burning are consistent with the contract compliance results, showing a roughly 10 percentage point lower rate of burning among farmers offered upfront PES versus standard PES.
 The remote sensing measure also reveals that standard PES had no effect on burning when compared to the control group.
 This indicates that standard PES payments were inframarginal, i.e., paid to farmers who would not have burned even without PES.
 The upfront PES effect size corresponds to a 50-80% higher rate of not-burning than in the standard PES arm or control group.
-Consistent with the remote sensing results, in our endline survey, farmers in the upfront treatment arm were 9.5 percentage points more likely than those in the control group to report using balers (equipment used to bundle residue that has been removed from the field), while farmers in the standard PES treatment arm reported no increase in the use of balers or other "crop residue management" equipment.
+Consistent with the remote sensing results, in our endline survey, farmers in the upfront treatment arm were 9.5 percentage points more likely than those in the control group to report using balers (equipment used to bundle residue that has been removed from the field).
+Notably, balers are not among the "crop residue management" (CRM) farm equipment that is subsidized by the government.
+Meanwhile, farmers in the standard PES treatment arm reported no increase in the use of balers or other CRM equipment.